Friday, June 17, 2016

 The Memphis Office of Youth Services manages programs for a limited number of 14 to 21-year-olds who live in Memphis.
 One of those programs is Mploy Youth,* which randomly selects and offers employment to approximately 1,000 youth via a computerized lottery.
 The other is MAP (Memphis Ambassadors Program), which is a year-round program for 400 students in grades 9 through 12.
-MAP offers full-time internships to seniors during the summer, while other students participate in a two-week enrichment camp to "build employment skills, gain cultural exposure, learn about health and wellness" and "participate in team-building activities" (*My son applied to Mploy Youth, and was not selected; I'm personally helping him apply for jobs, however.
+MAP offers full-time internships to seniors during the summer, while other students participate in a two-week enrichment camp to "build employment skills, gain cultural exposure, learn about health and wellness" and "participate in team-building activities" (*My son applied to and was not selected for the 2016 Mploy Youth program.
+I'm personally helping him apply for jobs, however.
 Nonetheless, all parents are not aware that their teens can work and/or experience challenges finding companies that hire teens younger than 18).

 It dawned on me that DOL's exclusion of services to teens who are eligible to work is one of the primary reasons that crime is so prevalent amongst teens, who simply don’t have enough constructive activities to occupy their time.
 All high schools, Department of Labor and other applicable career centers (including mobile career centers) should have teen employment divisions or provisions that would help all teens create and perfect resumes and conduct job searches amongst those companies that hire teens...